baychub/cb-gsg/getting-started.md

 4. Experiment with moving RFID tags around the room to see how the sensor readings respond.

 ### See digested inventory data
 Each RSP sensor reads each reachable RFID tag many times a second, generating a huge volume of raw data.
 The RSP Controller application processes that data stream into meaningful status and events.
+For example, 2,000 consecutive reads of a given tag by the same sensor can be condensed into a state of PRESENT for the sensor with the.
 The Inventory window shows the current status for each RFID tag.
 1. Click the three-bar menu button to the left of the Tag Statics page heading to open the navigation menu.
 2. Click Inventory.
 ![Inventory page](https://baychub.github.io/cb-gsg/inventory.png)